huggle/huggle3-qt-lx/README.md

 * open huggle.pro and uncomment / add python library
 * open definitions.hpp and uncomment #define PYTHONENGINE

-Now rebuild Huggle and hopefor the best!
+Now rebuild Huggle and hope for the best!

 If you manage to compile it, you can insert your .py extensions to HUGGLEROOT/extensions, for more information ask for help on our irc channel.